ritaamorais/skull-complete/deep-learning/README.md

 # Deep Learning

-This folder contains the source code for implementing the Volumetric Denoising Autoencoder in PyTorch.
+This folder contains the source code for implementing the Volumetric Denoising Autoencoder in **PyTorch**.
 The code is organized as follows:
 * `data_loader.py` – specifies how the data is loaded and with which form is given as input to the network;